rotundasoftware/modui-base/README.md

 var ModuiPopup = require( 'modui-popup' );
 ```

-The modui suite must be used in a client-side commonjs environment along side browserify, parcelify, or cartero.
+The modui suite must be used in a client-side commonjs environment.
+We recommend its use with [parcelify](https://github.com/rotundasoftware/parcelify), [browserify](http://browserify.org/), or [cartero](https://github.com/rotundasoftware/cartero).

 ## modui-base